Rafiq6581/Rafiq6581/README.md

 <!-- Title & Intro -->
 ## Hello! 🙋🏻‍♂️
 I'm **Rafiq**, originally from Singapore 🇸🇬 and now based in Japan 🇯🇵.
-By day ☀️ I lead QA engineering for AI-driven systems, and by night 🌙 I dive deep into **MLOps** and **AI engineering** — designing and deploying practical GenAI solutions.
+I lead QA engineering for AI-driven systems By day ☀️, and I dive deep into **MLOps** and **AI engineering** — designing and deploying practical GenAI solutions by night 🌙.
 I bring **hands-on experience** in building data and model pipelines, integrating RAG architectures, and orchestrating deployments on cloud infrastructure with production-grade workflows.

 ---